darokin/darshell-clock/README.md

 Suitable for quite small terminal sizes.
 Useful for having a clock sitting around if you use a tiling window manager or tmux for example.

- - Nice square ASCII digits
+ - Nice 'blocky' ASCII digits
+ - Localised date format
  - 2 sizes of digits, smaller digits for smaller term
- - Color changing of the time or the date
- - Possibility to hide the date and or the seconds
  - Autoresizing and centering
+ - Color selection of the time or the date
- - Localise date format
+ - Possibility to hide the date and/or the seconds
+ - Autoclosing (if wanted, see arguments in 'Usage and keys')
  - All the parameters are saved upon exit

 ## Usage and keys

-No specific parameters except the obvious optional arguments
+The usual arguments are here + a 'stop' argument for the autoclosing functionnality
 ```
 -h --help        Show help
 -v --version     Show version number
--i --info         Show info
+-i --info        Show info [ASCII ♥]
+-s --stop STOP   Quit the application after <STOP> seconds
 ```
 While in the app, use these keys to change the configuration :